microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_office365activationcounts.md

 #### Response

-The following example shows the response.
+Here is an example of the response.
 ```http
 HTTP/1.1 302 Found
 Content-Type: text/plain